 So for exercising their First Amendment rights, they were denied them.

-The investigations have been going on so long that there's a John Doe One and a John Doe II.
+The investigations have been going on so long that there's a John Doe 1 and a John Doe 2.

 John Chisholm, the DA, a partisan Democrat, his wife was a shop steward for a teachers' union, and she was miffed.

-Then he then he ran for legitimate re-election.
+And he won the recall election, then he ran for legitimate re-election.

 And that's when they went and got a judge to join this corrupt effort.